 Kids are hands-on explorers, and you can rest assured any toy they fall in love with will be manhandled, chewed on, and cuddled for hours on end.
 If these toys contain chemical traces they can enter kids’ delicate tissues and cause a host of problems.
 Phthalates, for example, have been found in a wide variety of household items including some kids toys.
 Phthalates have been linked to problems like asthma, neurological issues, and even cancer.

 Looking for a few key indicators on a toy’s label can help eliminate the possibility of accidentally gifting a toy with these dangerous elements.
-When picking out a toy, look for organic-made products, choose toys made from plant-based materials to minimize possible allergies and irritation, and look for the Fair Trade label to be sure the toy was ethically created with the environment in mind.
+When picking out a toy, look for organic-made products, choose toys made from plant-based materials to minimize possible allergies and irritation, and look for toys made in ethical sourcing environment.
 These factors can help eliminate any risk of the child being exposed to toxic agents through their toys.

 Organic Materials for Maximum Cuddles